Nancy Grossman: Art

+Beyond the heads, she is also recognized for her relief assemblage works of wood and leather.
+These utilize found leather of varying shades to create abstract shapes that suggest bodily forms, particularly genitals.
+The piece Bride (1967) is an example of these works.
+Grossman refers to these suggestive forms as unintentional, saying that her work comes from beneath conscious thought.

+She describes her work as autobiographical, and despite works like Male Figure, which has male genitalia, she says her sculptures are self-portraits.
 Others have reviewed her work as seemingly sexual and reminiscent of sadism and masochism, which Grossman denies.
 She says her work challenges the ideas of gender identity and gender fluidity.
 Grossman says the sculptures refer to her "bondage in childhood," but others have said that her work may flirt with the potential of female artists who had not yet gained prominence in the 1960s.
+"Grossman's paintings, collages, and sculpture come out of a distinctly individual understanding of the psychological reality of contemporary life."
 Head from 1968, in the collection of the Honolulu Museum of Art, is typical of the wood and leather sculptures of heads for which the artist is best known.

 Recent work

 Some of her later work, such as Black Lava Scape from her series Combustion Scapes (1994–95) are mixed media collages created from found objects.
 Another piece in the series Self-Contained Lavascape (1991) is a mixed media collage drawing.
 According to a review in the New York Times, these pieces were inspired by a helicopter flight over an active volcano in Hawaii.

 In 1995, Grossman sustained an injury to her hand which made working with sculpture very difficult.
 After an operation to rebuild part of her hand, she was left with limited mobility, which is what led her to go back to her work with collage and painting.

 Recently, her work has been shown in major museum exhibitions.
 In the summer of 2011, PS1-MoMA presented a solo exhibition of her sculptural heads, and in 2012, the Tang Museum at Skidmore College presented Nancy Grossman: Tough Life, a five-decade survey.
 Throughout her impressive career, Grossman has received a steady flow of accolades, including a National Endowment for the Arts Fellowship (1984), a New York Foundation for the Arts Fellowship (1991), a Joan Mitchell Foundation Grant (1996–97), and a Pollock-Krasner Foundation Grant (2001), and her work is represented in the permanent collections of museums worldwide.